Support @ One River Zen

 Abbot and Guiding Teacher

-Rev. Jinsen Vanessa Roddam
+Hoshi Jinsen Vanessa Roddam

-Co-Founder and Teacher
+Co-Founder and Zen Teacher

 Over the past 15+ years, Vanessa's yoga journey has taken her across continents, enriching her practice through immersive experiences in the United States, South Korea, India, and Spain.
 These global encounters have instilled in her a fundamental belief that yoga and meditation transcend cultural and linguistic boundaries, offering a universal path accessible to all.